PioneersHub/pydata-rhein-main/docs/event-playbook.md

 * We avoid the host also providing a speaker.
 We are happy to arrange for a talk at another host.
 * First-time speakers welcome

-## Content creation: PyData Südwest
+## Content creation: PyData Rhein-Main

-PyData Südwest provides the following:
+PyData Rhein-Main provides the following:

 * Banners for use in social media:
   * Event
   * one per speaker
-* Announcements on PyData Südwest social media:
+* Announcements on PyData Rhein-Main social media:
   * LinkedIn
   * Twitter
   * Telegram
-  * Announcement Email to PyData Südwest members
+  * Announcement Email to PyData Rhein-Main members
-  * Reminder to Email to PyData Südwest members
+  * Reminder to Email to PyData Rhein-Main members
 * Signage for the event
   * Signs to direct attendees on site
-  * “Welcome”-Rollup PyData Südwest
+  * “Welcome”-Rollup PyData Rhein-Main
   * Founding sponsors NumFocus and Könisgweg roll-ups
   * Name tags
 * Slides for event moderation